Modelling the galaxy-halo connection with semi-recurrent neural networks: Predictions

 \subsubsection{Spectra \& Line Emission}

-\Cref{fig:spectra} shows the mean of the stacked satellite galaxy spectra, in bins of stellar mass, with the shaded regions indicating the standard deviation of the set.
+\Cref{fig:spectra} shows the mean of the stacked galaxy spectra, in bins of stellar mass, with the shaded regions indicating the standard deviation of the set.
 The shape and amplitude of the spectra in most bins are consistent in both the original and predicted galaxies.
 In high mass galaxies, the NN tends to underpredict the mean luminosity and scatter at short wavelengths, and at lower masses, it slightly overpredicts the luminosity at all wavelengths.

-The spectral energy distributions for central galaxies, shown in \cref{fig:spectra2}, exhibit clearly under-predicted mean and standard deviation in most bins.
+The spectral energy distributions for central galaxies exhibit clearly under-predicted mean and standard deviation compared with satellites.
 While the continuum and line emission features of these spectra tend to change in the correct way with halo mass, the mean amplitude of the predicted luminosities is often below of the true mean.
 This discrepancy may be attributed to stellar age and metallicity dependence on the mass-to-light ratio of an SSP \citep{GallazziBell}.
 We will show how this is associated with the difficulty of the NN in predicting SFHs on short timescales.
 While this is also a problem for satellites, satellites are more likely to be quenched, and are therefore less susceptible to shortcomings in predicting SFHs on short timescales.

-The numerical estimates of $H\alpha$ line luminosity behave similarly; \cref{fig:Ha} shows this luminosity as a function of stellar mass.
+Although not shown, the numerical estimates of $H\alpha$ line luminosity behave similarly.
 The predicted distribution of luminosities is similar to the original data, yet we consistently underestimate the scatter in any given mass bin.
 This result suggests that line emission luminosities can be predicted, yet are sensitive to the subtle variability in the galaxy's evolution, which serves to reduce their scatter at fixed stellar mass or star formation rate.